Skip to main content

 KINCAID Exploratory Committee

-Updated April 2026 Today, I am announcing my candidacy for Congress in Washington's 1st Congressional District.
+Today I am announcing my candidacy for Congress in Washington's 1st Congressional District.
 I have filed official candidacy paperwork with the Federal Election Commission.
-I am a Democrat challenging fellow Democrat Representative Suzan DelBene, who has held this seat for more than 12 years.
-State filing will be completed during Washington State's filing period of May 4 - 8, 2026.
+I am a Democrat challenging fellow Democrat Representative Suzan DelBene.
+Who has held this seat for more than 12 years.
+State filing was completed in May 2026 and Kincaid appears on the August 4, 2026 primary ballot.
 Washington State ranks among the worst states in the nation for retirees largely due to the cost of living.
 But affordability is unlikely to be a personal concern for Representative DelBene.
-Like so many career politicians, her personal wealth has grown dramatically during her time in office.
-According to Quiver Quantitative, her net worth has more than doubled since she was first elected from $60 million to an estimated $141.5 million.
-That may sound extraordinary, but it is not unusual.
+Like so many career politicians.
+Her personal wealth has grown dramatically during her time in office.
+According to Quiver Quantitative.
+Her net worth has more than doubled since she was first elected from $60 million to an estimated $141.5 million.
+That may sound extraordinary but it is not unusual.
 More than half of all members of Congress are millionaires.
-I am not criticizing anyo...
+I am not criticizing anyone simply for being we...